RemoPro/My-Day/README.md

 Compatible with iOS 17.0+

 - Events sorted by time
-- Colors selectable by yourself
+- Colors selectable by the user for each event
 - Calculates the time between an event

+I have some experience with Swift and SwiftUI so I learned from the project.

 ## Purpose
 - A plan to view the schedule of your own day